 Modern Slavery Statements have been required for all large companies in the UK since 2016.
 We've created a simple checklist for writing yours, and even an easy-to-use template too.

-The statement must detail the steps the company has taken in that year to identify and eradicate modern slavery in both its own business and its supply chains.
+The statement must detail the company's steps in that year to identify and eradicate modern slavery in both its own business and its supply chains.

 But, how do you know exactly what to include and how much information to disclose when writing your company's modern slavery statement?

-6 simple steps for writing a modern slavery statement:
+6 steps to writing a modern slavery statement

 Who has the responsibility for anti-slavery initiatives within your company?
 Do you offer any training to increase your employees understanding of modern slavery?

-Provide details of the policies and procedures you have in place to identify modern slavery risks and any prevention measures you have enforced.
+Provide details of the policies and procedures you have to identify modern slavery risks and any prevention measures you have enforced.
 How do you investigate these risks?

 Be sure to tackle supplier due diligence - What actions do you take when considering new suppliers?
 How do you review existing customers?

 Many organisations have implemented training courses for all of their employees since the passing of this bill.
-Therefore, your statement should provide a clear overview of the training your company has put forward, including any awareness-raising programmes, such as, posters, flyers, and emails.
+Therefore, your statement should provide a clear overview of the training your company has put forward, including any awareness-raising programmes, including posters, flyers, and emails.